+Per Section 373.1391 Florida Statutes, lands titled to the governing boards shall be managed and maintained to the extent practicable, in such a way as to ensure a balance between public access, general public recreational purposes and restoration and protection of their natural state and condition.
 Land Management is responsible for maintaining District lands.
-In its 10,000 squaremile region, the District owns nearly 460,000 acres of land that provide various water resource benefits.
-These lands are managed utilizing prescribed fire, forest management, invasive exotic species control, and restoration and enhancement of natural systems while providing recreational opportunities.
-Approximately 99% of District lands owned in fee are open to the public.
-Management of these conservation lands restore and sustain natural systems, store flood waters, recharge the aguifer and improve water quality.
+In its 10,000-square-mile region, the District owns an interest in approximately 460,000 acres of land that provide various water resource benefits.
+These lands are managed to restore and sustain natural systems, store flood waters, recharge the aguifer and improve water quality.
 District conservation lands are managed following an adaptive management strategy based on science to achieve land management goals.
 Land Management staff focus restoration efforts on imperiled natural communities where appropriate.

-District lands are evaluated periodically to ensure that benefits are being achieved.
-Surplus is considered when lands are not necessary for statutory requirements, benefit fewer than two of the District's areas of responsibilities or present a management inefficiency for the District.
+Of the lands owned in fee by the District 99% are available for public recreation.
+District lands are evaluated periodically to ensure that District areas of responsibility are achieved.
+Surplus is considered when lands are not necessary for statutory requirements, or that do not benefit the District's areas of responsibility.

 In addition, effective July 1, 2022, section 373.036(2)(e), F.S., requires the District to develop a list of critical wetlands to be acquired using funds from the Land Acquisition Trust Fund (Critical Wetland List).
 The statute requires the Critical Wetland List to be included in the District's Strategic Plan.
-In developing the Critical Wetland List, the District must consider the ecological value of the wetland, the effect of the wetland on water quality and flood mitigation, the ecosystem restoration value of the wetland, and the inherent susceptibility of the wetland to development due to its geographic location or natural aesthetics.
+In developing the Critical Wetland List, the District must consider the ecological value of the wetland, the effect of the wetland on water quality and flood mitigation, the ecosystem restoration value of the wetland and the inherent susceptibility of the wetland to development due to its geographic location or natural aesthetics.
 Before adopting or amending the Critical Wetland List, the District must notify the current property owners and allow them to request their property be removed.